leanghoun/leanghoun.github.io/docs/voron-trident/config-files-github.md

   RUN_SHELL_COMMAND CMD=backup_cfg
 ```

 Clicking the new GIT BACKUP macro on the Mainsail dashboard should commit all files/changes to the GitHub repository.
+I also added a line for "printer-" to the .gitignore file to prevent Klipper backup files from being committed to the repository.

 ## Git Reference for Terminal
 - `git status` - Checks status of local repository.